AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 <p class="note">
 Make sure you have a backed up <code>homemenu.cia</code> file before proceeding.
 <br/>
-Creating a NAND backup is recommended when modifying any system titles.
+Create a NAND backup before modifying any system titles!
 <br/>
 Modifying the Home Menu applet is safe and can be restored without NAND backups, but you should make one anyways.
 <br/>